CECTC/dbpack-samples/go/README.md

 # dbpack-samples

-Simply, you can build the environment by running the `make run` command. then, you can test by `curl -XPOST http://localhost:13000/v1/order/create
+Simply, you can build the environment by running the `make run` command. then, you can test by
+- `curl -XPOST http://localhost:13000/v1/order/create` for transaction commit test, or
+- `curl -XPOST http://localhost:13000/v1/order/create2` for transaction rollback test.

-`, check whether the database data is consistent.
-Or, you can manually build the environment according to the following steps.
+Then check whether the database data is consistent.
+Alternatively, you can manually build the environment according to the following steps.

 ### Step0: Clone dbpack and dbpack-samples
 ```shell